 “For my husband’s second Father’s Day, I gave my son a cheap canvas and let him loose on it with paints.
 The end result was just a blur of colours, really, but my husband loved it.
 In fact, it’s still up on our living room wall.
 He jokingly tells everyone it’s an early Jackson Pollock.” – Alison, mum to Tommy, 5

 Bigger kids may well come up with some great Father’s Day gift ideas themselves, but if they need a prompt, you could suggest they make Dad tea and toast in bed.
 They could also bake him a batch of his favourite cookies or promise to take some chores off his hands for the day.
 All simple gestures but they’ll mean the world.

 Lots of families have a father figure rather an actual dad, and they deserve every bit as much recognition – from granddads and uncles to male family friends.
 If this is your family, and you want to say thank you to someone special for stepping up, then any/all of the above suggestions would be deeply appreciated we’re sure.

-“We’re a two-mom family, so on Father’s Day we make cards and cakes for Abby and Eleanor’s granddads.
+“We’re a two-mum family, so on Father’s Day we make cards and cakes for Abby and Eleanor’s granddads.
 As male role models go, they’re amazing and give the girls so much of their time.”
-Debra and Claudia, moms to twins Abby and Eleanor, 3
+Debra and Claudia, mums to twins Abby and Eleanor, 3

-If you found our father's day gift ideas from baby & kids helpful, then why not check out our crowdsourced gift guide for moms if you're looking to treat a special mom in your life.
+We've also put together a crowdsourced gift guide for mums if you're looking to treat a special mum in your life.
 And you can find more ideas and inspiration in our Parenting Community hub, which is full of helpful hints and tips for all stages of the parenting journey.